 Staying motivated while working from home every day is hard enough.
-Add to that the stress of homeschooling your children and making sure they get enough playtime (so away from screens) can be exhausting to think about.
+Add to that the stress of homeschooling your children, and making sure they get enough playtime (so away from screens) can be exhausting to think about.
 If you are looking for a relaxing activity that is both fun and beneficial for you and your child, creating art is one.

 Not to worry if you don't have children to share this hobby with.
 As we explained above, creating art is equally beneficial for adults as well.

-Download free colouring printable here.
+Download free colouring printables here.

 Practice intuitive art when things get tough

 Art Therapy refers to a discipline that uses creative expression through visual art mediums.
-Not only is it a cathartic experience but also when done right can help you decipher underlying emotions that may be guiding your behaviour.
+Not only is it a cathartic experience, but also, when done right, can help you decipher underlying emotions that may be guiding your behaviour.
 However, much like therapy, creative art therapy requires patient-therapist interaction.
 There are a few ways in which you may be able to workshop one for yourself though

 - Remember that all creative expression, whether it is with a therapist or not, can be relieving.
-So, even if you don't have someone to guide you through the process, simply creating will make you feel better
+So, even if you don't have someone to guide you through the process, simply creating will make you feel better.

 - Practise mindfulness (there are many guided meditations you can find online).
-When you have reached that sense of calm create whatever's on your mind
+When you have reached that sense of calm, create whatever's on your mind.

 - Victory Art hosted an art therapy workshop during one of our local Venture Cafe gatherings.
-You can follow this Youtube video to see how we did and maybe even follow us
+You can follow this Youtube video to see how we did and maybe even follow us.

 - Play some music you really enjoy and give it a try